sergant210/ZoomX/README.md

 <a href="[[~[[*id]]]]">[[*pagetitle]]</a>
 {/parse}
 ```
+The $modx object is available in templates.
+Use it carefully.

 ## Settings
 * zoomx_caching - to cache template files.
 By default, `true`.
 In development mode it is better to disable it.